redhat-developer/vscode-yaml/README.md

-# Devops as Code YAML support by XebiaLabs
+# Devops as Code by XebiaLabs

 This extension adds Devops as Code YAML support to VSCode.
 The extension adds the following features:

 * Syntax highlighting
 * Code completion
 * Code validation
+* Code formatting
 * Code snippets
 * Context documentation